The Saturday Night Kid

 The Saturday Night Kid is a 1929 American pre-Code romantic comedy film about two sisters and the man they both want.
 It stars Clara Bow, Jean Arthur, James Hall, and in her first credited speaking role, Jean Harlow.
-The film was based on the play Love 'Em and Leave 'Em (1926) by George Abbott and John V. A. Weaver.
-The movie still survives.
-The film was preserved by the UCLA Film & Television Archive with funding by Clara Bow biographer David Stenn.
+The film was based on the 1926 play Love 'Em and Leave 'Em by George Abbott and John V. A. Weaver.